Choosing The Right Turbo

 See the Example tag to get started!

-The first example will be for the Daily Driver/Work Truck/Tow Vehicle category.
+This example will be for the Daily Driver/Work Truck/Tow Vehicle category.
 This includes vehicles up to 150HP over stock.
 But wait, this power level can be accomplished with just a chip or tuning module.
 So why bother with a new upgrade turbo?
 An upgrade turbo will enhance the gains made by installing the chip and other upgrades.
 The extra air and lower backpressure provided by the upgrade turbo will lower EGTs, allow more power with less smoke and address durability issues with the stock turbo at higher boost pressures and power levels.
 Because this will be a mild upgrade, boost response and drivability will be improved across the board.

 I have a 6.6 liter diesel engine that makes a claimed 325 flywheel horsepower (about 275 wheel horsepower as measured on a chassis dyno).
 I would like to make 425 wheel hp; an increase of 150 wheel horsepower.
 Plugging these numbers into the formula and using the AFR and BSFC data from above: